DYWF: 2009—2013: Club Radio and Third Iteration of Smash FM

-On September 1, 2009, it rebranded as 93.1 Club Radio, becoming the city's first and only FM radio station playing an all-dance format.
+On September 1, 2009, the station rebranded as 93.1 Club Radio and became the city's first and only FM radio station playing an all-dance format.
+It was known as the "hippest" and "sexiest" dance outlet, underscoring a vibrant, party-centric vibe.

-In February 2013, the station rebranded back to Smash FM and switched to a mass-based format.
+By February 2013, the station's format waned amid ownership and market shifts.
+This prompted the management to bring back the Smash FM and adapt the mass-based format.